groupefungo/m3uzi2/README.md

 Get all tag reference objects:

-Get an tag values :
+Get a tag value :

 Set an individual tag value: